HTTP-RPC/Kilo/template-reference.md

 Nested values can be referred to using path notation; e.g. "name.first".
 Missing (i.e. `null`) values are replaced with the empty string in the generated output.

-Variable names beginning with "@" represent resource references, and are replaced with the corresponding values from the provided resource bundle when the template is processed.
+Variable names beginning with "@" represent resource references, and are replaced with the corresponding values from the resource bundle when the template is processed.

-Variable names beginning with "$" represent context references, and are replaced with the corresponding values from the provided context dictionary when the template is processed.
+Variable names beginning with "$" represent context references, and are replaced with the corresponding values from the template context when the template is processed.

 ### Modifiers
 Modifiers are used to transform a variable's representation before it is written to the output stream; for example, to apply an escape sequence.